twowaits/SDE-Interview-Questions/Amazon/README.md

 - Given an array of distinct elements and a number x, find if there is a pair with product equal to x.
 - Given a string ‘str’ of digits and an integer ‘n’, build the lowest possible number by removing ‘n’ digits from the string and not changing the order of input digits.
 - Given a number, find its corresponding Roman numeral.
+- Search in a row wise and column wise sorted matrix
+- Given an array of random numbers, move all zeroes to the end of an array.
+- Given a sorted dictionary (array of words) of an alien language, find the order of characters in the language.
+- Given n ropes of different lengths, we need to connect these ropes into one rope.
+The cost to connect two ropes is equal to the sum of their lengths.
+We need to connect the ropes with minimum cost.
+- Given an N-ary tree, find the subtree with the maximum average.
+Return the root of the subtree.
+- Search an element in a sorted and rotated array
 - Given a linked list, write a function to reverse every k nodes (where k is an input to the function).
 - Given phone digits, print all possible words that can be formed from them.
 - Check if a binary tree is subtree of another binary tree